NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Additional Experiments

+We observed that NeFL-D and NeFL-WD have better performance over widthwise scaling.
+The performance gap of depthwise scaling over widthwise scaling gets larger for narrow and deep networks.
+Note that ResNet56 and ResNet110 has smaller (i.e., narrower) channel sizes with more layers (i.e., deeper) than ResNet18 and ResNet34 \cite{he2016deep}.

+Furthermore, we could observe that depthwise scaling shows better performance than widthwise scaling.
+We evaluated the experiments by similar number of parameters for several scaling methods and depthwise scaling requires more FLOPs than widthwise scaling for ResNet18, ResNet34 and ResNet110 and slightly less FLOPs for ResNet56.
+Usually depthwise scaled models have more FLOPs than widthwise scaled models while scaling by both widthwise and depthwise models are in between.
+It is because of the model architecture and limited degree-of-freedom (DoF) of submodels.
+ResNets consist of convolution layers that have FLOPs of the parameters multiplied by feature sizes.
+The feature sizes get smaller as forwarding the layers and depthwise scaled submodels that omitted the latter layers make a model to require more FLOPs than widthwise scaled submodels that is scaled across all the layers.

-We evaluated the experiments by similar number of parameters for several scaling methods and depthwise scaling requires slightly more FLOPs than widthwise scaling for ResNet18, ResNet34 and ResNet110 and less FLOPs for ResNet56.
-Note that beyond the performance improvement, NeFL provides the more degree-of-freedom for widthwise/depthwise scaling that can be determined by the requirements of clients while NeFL-W also outperforms baselines in Table \ref{tab:ablation}.
-Also refer to Table \ref{tab:110-04} that has different scaling ratio.
-Note that in this case, FjORD \cite{horvath2021fjord} outperforms NeFL-W. In this case with severe scaling factors (the worst model has 4\% parameters of a global model), step sizes could not compensate the limited number of parameters and degraded the trainability with auxiliary parameters.
+It is worth noting that beyond the performance improvement (including that our proposed scaling method NeFL-W and NeFL-D over baselines in Table \ref{tab:ablation-appx}), {\it NeFL provides the more DoF for widthwise/depthwise scaling} that can be determined by the requirements of clients.
+It results in more clients to participate in the FL pipeline.

+Also refer to Table \ref{tab:110-04} that has different scaling ratio $\gamma$.
+Note that in this case, FjORD \cite{horvath2021fjord} outperformed NeFL-W. In this case with severe scaling factors (the worst model has 4\% parameters of a global model), step sizes could not compensate the limited number of parameters and degraded the trainability with auxiliary parameters.
+However, NeFL-WD shows the best performance over other baselines that verify the well-balanced submodels show the better performance than ill-conditioned (too shallow or too narrow) submodels.

-\section{Experimental Details}
+\section{Experimental details}